Financial Market and Economic Research

 Stock Market

-Though traditional wisdom relates P/E ratios to interest rates, that relationship only works in periods of positive inflation.
-With the risk of inflation or deflation on the horizon, the analysis titled “P/E Ratios & Inflation” will clarify that P/E’s are driven by inflation.
+Though traditional wisdom relates P/E ratios to interest rates, that relationship works only in periods of positive inflation.
+With the risk of higher inflation or deflation looming on the horizon, the analysis titled “P/E Ratios & Inflation” will clarify that P/E’s are driven by inflation.
 As well, see “Stock Market Returns & Volatility” for a surprisingly strong relationship between the level of volatility in the stock market and its direction.

-Financial Physics represents the interconnected relationships among several key elements in the economy and the financial markets that determine the stock market’s overall direction.
-This presentation will provide a highly provocative and insightful perspective on the relationship of the economy (‘the source of wealth’) and the equity markets (‘the measure of equity wealth’).
+“Financial Physics” represents the interconnected relationships among several key elements in the economy and the financial markets–relationships that determine the stock market’s overall direction.
+This presentation will provide a highly provocative and insightful perspective on the relationship of the economy (the source of wealth) and the equity markets (the measure of equity wealth).
 Whereas other presentations present analyses of historical data to provide perspectives, this analysis is dedicated to exploring the fundamental factors and economic relationships that drive trends and valuations in the financial markets.

 Interest Rates